aerdely/excessmortmx/README.md

    path = "D:/MyFiles/rawdata2022mx"
    cd(path)
    ```
 4. Download the code files clicking in the green button `<> Code` of this GitHub repository and `DownloadZIP`.
 Unzip the downloaded code files and put them into the same working directory as the downloaded data.
-All the files (data and code) must be in the same folder.
+All the files (data and code) must be in the same folder: `1packages.jl`, `2deaths.jl`, `3population.jl`, `4figures.jl`, `5tables.jl`, and `6other.jl`
 5. Install the required packages by executing in the `Julia` terminal:
    ```julia
    include("1packages.jl")